guettli/programming-guidelines/README.rst

 Avoid Threads and Async
 -----------------------
 Threads and Async are fascinating.
 BUT: It's hard to debug.
 You will need much longer than you initially estimated.
-Avoid it, if you want to get done.
+Avoid it, if you want to get things done.
 It's different in your spare time: Do what you want and what is fascinating for you.

 Don't waste time doing it "generic and reusable" if you don't need to
 ----------------------------------------------------------------------
 If you are doing some kind of software project for the first time, then focus on getting it done.
-Don't was time to do it perfect, reusable, perfomant or portable.
+Don't waste time to do it perfect, reusable, perfomant or portable.
 You don't know the needs of the future today.
+One main goal: Try to make your code easy to understand without comments.

 Use all features PostgreSQL does offer
 --------------------------------------